Where to stay in Dubrovnik: the best neighbourhoods (2026)

 Cons

-- A fifteen-minute bus from the centre
+- A quarter of an hour by bus from the walls

 What to see & do in the area